hpcleuven/VscDocumentation/source/access/getting_access.rst

 request a VSC account.
 Check below for exceptions or if the generic procedure does not work.

 #.
-Open the `VSC account page`_.
+Open the `VSC account page`_
 #.
-Select your "home" institution from the drop-down menu and click the "confirm" button.
+Select your "home" institution from the drop-down menu and click the
+   "confirm" button
 #.
-Log in using your institution login and password.
+Log in using your institution login and password
 #.
-You will be asked to upload the public key you `created earlier <create key pair>`_.
+You will be asked to upload the public key you
+   :ref:`created earlier <create key pair>`
 #.
-You will get an e-mail to confirm your application, click the included link to do so.
+You will be asked for your scientific domain, please pick one from the
+   :ref:`NWO classification <list of scienfic domains>`
 #.
+You will get an e-mail to confirm your application, click the included link
+   to do so
-After the account has been approved by the VSC, your account will be created and
+#.
+After the account has been approved by the VSC, your account will be created
-   you will get a confirmation e-mail.
+   and you will get a confirmation e-mail

 .. warning::